range of tankless water heaters

 Installation costs also run higher for tankless water heaters, especially if you plan to convert from one fuel source to another.
 The cost of installing a gas line or switching from gas to electric operation may be a consideration when comparing electric vs. gas tankless water heaters.

 The smaller size of a tankless heater simplifies installation and placement in the home.
-You don't need a dedicated room for a hot water tank and may be able to have your tankless heater installed outside.
+You don't need a dedicated room for a hot water tank, and you may be able to have your tankless heater installed outside.

 Tank Installation